pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 I use this last feature to operate a visual indicator when a warning or alert state is present in Signal K and an audible alarm when an alarm or emergency state is present.

+Finally, the plugin implements a notification subscription service which will deliver push notifications of alarm events to subscribed devices.

 The plugin exposes an
 [HTTP API](https://pdjr-signalk.github.io/pdjr-skplugin-alarm-manager/)